Protecting Your Team to Protect Revenue

 Service gets interrupted.

-Everyone on the floor manages a problem that should never have happened instead of focusing on their guests.
+Meanwhile, everyone on the floor is dealing with a problem that should never have happened instead of focusing on their guests.

 Some moments are not about hospitality.